tiagomms/xr-portfolio/_posts/2023-09-22-xr-design-fellowship-module-03-pre-assign.md

 ### Side-note

-Our thoughts and prayers go to the people in Artsakh and Armenia in this difficult time.
+Our thoughts and prayers from TUMO Coimbra go to the people in Artsakh and Armenia in this difficult time.

 We hope that our work at TUMO may help many teenagers worldwide, and bring a light of empathy, love and dignity to every person learning and making the world a better place.

+If you wish to understand more of the conflict at hand, I recommend this [article from NYT](https://www.nytimes.com/2023/10/09/opinion/nagorno-karabakh-russia-turkey.html).